DreamHollow/CMakeEasy/README.md

 It will take in raw text output provided by the user, configure it into a format for a CMakeLists.txt file, then produce the file in a directory.

-**CMakeEasy is confirmed to work on a very basic level as of now.

 If you have difficulties compiling your program, please raise an issue to the CMakeEasy team.**

 This program currently has no dependencies and should work fine if all the relevant files are included.